QMCPACK/qmcpack/docs/running_docker.rst

 1. **Install the Docker engine**: install the latest version of the `Docker <https://www.docker.com/get-started>`_ engine for your system.
 Please see the documentation for different Linux distros `here <https://docs.docker.com/engine/install/#server>`_.

-   After installation run the following command to verify the Docker engine is properly installed. **Note**: restart your system if necessary.
+   After installation run the following command to verify the Docker engine is properly installed. **Note**: `restart your system if necessary <https://docs.docker.com/engine/install/linux-postinstall/>`_.

    .. code-block:: bash